tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 nest and down on the head of Jenny Skunk, making Jenny so thoroughly angry.

-Unc' Billy had no intention of going down while Jenny was there.
+Uncle Billy had no intention of going down while Jenny was there.
 He thought that Jenny would soon grow tired of waiting and go away.
-So for quite awhile Unc' Billy didn't worry.
+So for quite awhile Uncle Billy didn't worry.
 But as it began to get towards morning he began to grow anxious.
-Unc' Billy had no desire to be found in that henhouse when Farmer Brown's girl came to feed the biddies.
+Uncle Billy had no desire to be found in that henhouse when Farmer Brown's girl came to feed the biddies.

 Then, too, he was hungry.
 He had counted on a good meal of eggs, and not